Undergraduate Research Scholars: Tamunoemi O. Braide and Hunter Shearer

 Faculty Mentor: Dr. Jeffery Seay, PJC Board of Trustees Engineering Associate Professor, Department of Chemical and Materials Engineering, University of Kentucky Paducah Campus

 Abstract: Developing countries like Uganda struggle with ways to clean up trash that accumulates all over the country.
-This results in trash piling up on the streets, at citizens homes, and in our oceans.
-Overall, many developing countries suffer from major plastic pollution problems, however in response, a plastic to fuel process has been developed to help tackle this growing issue.
+This results in trash piling up on the streets, at citizen's homes, and in our oceans.
+Overall, many developing countries suffer from major plastic pollution problems, however in response, plastic to fuel process has been developed to help tackle this growing issue.
 Before this technology can be implemented though, research must be conducted identifying the best possible locations to put the plastic to fuel contraption.
 Using high-resolution photography, the goal is to locate areas that suffer more heavily from the plastic pollution problem in Kampala, Uganda.
 Using the high-resolution images, the hope is to ascertain the residential and commercial building counts in Kampala, then there will be a determination to identify where there are more heavily populated areas that would output more plastic pollution.
-This will then allow for the determination of the best areas in which a plastic to fuel process would be most effective and beneficial.
+This will then allow for the determination of the best areas in which plastic to fuel-process would be most effective and beneficial.
 This is all in the hopes of relieving the problem of plastic pollution that is hindering Kampala’s land.

 Undergraduate Research Scholars: Austin Haley and Tadd Ausenbaugh, Paducah Campus